 In addition to the changed purchasing behaviour of their customers, logistical challenges hit European online trade at the beginning of the Corona crisis in February and March: airlines were no longer able to serve their transport routes as usual.
-Retailers in heavily affected regions such as Italy and France experienced the temporary closure of distribution centers.
-In addition, controls and long truck queues at border crossings hampered goods traffic throughout Europe.
+Retailers in heavily affected regions such as Italy and France experienced the temporary closure of distribution centres.
+In addition, controls and long truck queues at border crossings hampered European goods traffic.
 From April onwards, however, cross-border online purchases picked up noticeably.
 In May, only a few countries reported obstacles to cross-border trade.
-Mail order companies adapted their operations to the rising demand for some products and the new conditions.
+Mail-order companies adapted their operations to the rising demand for some products and the new conditions.

-Taking a closer look at individual industries, one will find great differences.
+Taking a closer look at individual industries, one will find significant differences.
 Fashion and travel were among the losers, while food sales boomed.
-Compared to March, however, the new survey by E-Commerce Europe shows that online trade in Europe as a whole has recovered slightly in recent months and fewer interviewees expect a decline in sales (73% in March, 39% in May).
+Compared to March, however, the new survey by E-Commerce Europe shows that online trade in Europe as a whole has recovered slightly in recent months.
+Fewer interviewees expect a decline in sales (73% in March, 39% in May).

 Digital development and transnational cooperation

-The COVID 19 pandemic has further increased the importance of e-commerce for consumers.
-The WTO has prepared an information note on “E-commerce during the pandemic”, in which the potential of increased international cooperation and simplified exchange of goods is to be highlighted in the future.
-Thus, small and medium-sized enterprises (SMEs) benefit from facilitations in the cross-border trade of goods and services and can take advantage of additional growth opportunities.
+The COVID-19 pandemic has further increased the importance of e-commerce for consumers.
+The WTO has prepared an information note on “E-commerce during the pandemic”, in which the potential for increased international cooperation and simplified exchange of goods will be highlighted in the future.
+Thus, small and medium-sized enterprises (SMEs) benefit from facilitating the cross-border trade of goods and services and can take advantage of additional growth opportunities.
 According to the WTO, this requires reducing the digital divide and creating a level playing field for SMEs.
 The WTO underlines the need for efficient and affordable applications in the field of information and communication technology (ICT), such as new technologies to simplify procedures for companies:

 „The pandemic has highlighted the crucial importance of the digital economy and the urgent need to bridge the digital divide both within and across countries.“